handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 tracked is relatively straight forward.
 However how much to track and how to standardized that tracking is more complicated.

 Events are rarely conceived in the way they are later used, this is not any fault of the developer or the product team, but a reflection of the reality that you may not know the questions you will need to ask of your data in the future.
-If manufacturers are refered by mfr_id in some places mfr_uuid and mfr_slug in others it can quickly becomes attribute soup and cuase barriers to generating shared views.
+If manufacturers are referred by mfr_id in some places mfr_uuid and mfr_slug in others it can quickly becomes attribute soup and cause barriers to generating shared views.

-To tackle these concerns at handshake, we took the aproach of standardizing fields for a given model.
-Only refering to the model itself, and then using a standard set of attributes every time that model was set up for tracking.
-In addition to enhancing code breivity it also encouraged robust and flexible tracking methodologies.
-Including resonable length URL's to track verbose amounts of data.
+To tackle these concerns at handshake, we took the approach of standardizing fields for a given model.
+Only referring to the model itself, and then using a standard set of attributes every time that model was set up for tracking.
+In addition to enhancing code brevity it also encouraged robust and flexible tracking methodologies.
+Including reasonable length URL's to track verbose amounts of data.
 We use a system composed of three main parts.

 1.)
 The TRACKING_MAP, this is a map of the attributes we want to track for each model.
 And if that model has relationships, we refer to as children, they are automatically tracked as well.

 {% highlight python %}
 TRACKING_MAP = {